MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/overview.md

 [Can a mainframe be migrated to Azure?](mainframe-migration/overview.md):
-This section guides you through the process for migrating a mainframe solution to Azure.
+This section guides you through the process of migrating a mainframe solution to the Azure platform.

 [How To: Create Hybrid Cloud Consistency](misc/hybrid-consistency.md):
-A hybrid cloud solution enables access to cloud-based resources, while maintaining on-premise services in your pre-existing IT environment.
-This section provides guidance on establishing consistent hybrid identity, security, management, and operations standards.
+A hybrid cloud solution enables access to cloud-based resources, while maintaining on-premises services in your pre-existing IT environment.
+This section provides guidance on establishing consistent hybrid identity, and security, management, and operations standards.

 [How To: Build a Virtual Datacenter](virtual-datacenter/overview.md):
-Building upon ideas of cloud consistency, Azure Virtual Datacenter (VDC) is an approach to help IT organizations balance governance and developer agility while deploying enterprise cloud workloads.
+Building upon ideas of cloud consistency, Azure Virtual Datacenter (VDC) is an approach to help IT balance governance and developer agility while deploying enterprise cloud-based workloads.
 This section provides guidance and examples on how to build a VDC using the Azure platform.

 ## Next steps